 Let’s start with some basic facts:

--- China is one of the last markets where the spec script can still sell for 1MM.
+-- China is one of the last markets where the spec script can still sell for $1 Million.
 Don’t believe me?
 Google screenwriters Shu Huan and Qin Haiyan.

--- While the US bulldozes movie theaters, China builds a new one each day; currently, they have more movie theaters in operation than any other country.
-Did you know a Chinese company now owns AMC theaters?
+-- While the USA bulldozes movie theaters, China builds a new one each day; currently, they have more movie theaters in operation than any other country.
+Did you know a Chinese company owns AMC theaters?

 -- Due to strict regulations, Netflix is banned in China.
-According to Business Insider, iQiyi, the “Netflix” of China, currently has 61MM subscribers; Netflix has 100M (both figures are from 2018).
+According to Business Insider, iQiyi, the “Netflix” of China, currently has 106M subscribers; Netflix has 300M (both figures have been updated).
 But consider this: Netflix was established in 1997; IQiyi… 2010.
 In 2017, Netflix reached a deal with IQiyi to stream a selection of Netflix originals.
 As Netflix slowly (and cautiously) merges into the Chinese streaming market, more and more of their content will be Chinese-driven.

 Why is this important to you as a screenwriter?